-Study shows childhood environment affects future relationships forever
+Study shows childhood environment can affect future relationships forever

 One of the absolute most overwhelming things about being a parent is knowing that you are not just raising a child from they are born to they leave home, but also shaping who those children will be as adults.

 As in, the choices we make now, as parents, our everyday actions and surroundings and how we relate to both our children and also other people, all those things will to a large degree determine not only the kind of people our children grow up to be, but also how they fare in most areas of their lives.